ripple/validator-history-service/README.md

 # Validator History Service <!-- omit in toc -->

-Service for ingesting, aggregating, storing, and disbursing validation related data.
+The Validator History Service (VHS) is a service for ingesting, aggregating, storing, and disbursing node- and validation-related data.

 - [Installation](#installation)
   - [Install VHS globally](#install-vhs-globally)